Emma Packe: Temperance leadership and philanthropy

 In addition, the Union hosted an evening meeting once a month dedicated to recruiting "young women engaged in business" to attend.
 The Prison Gate Mission, led by Mrs. Raffles, offered support for incarcerated women and a halfway home for released prisoners.
 With only four beds in the Prisongate Brigade Home, they hosted 80 prisoners within the first six months.
 Mrs. Lodge, the superintendent of Evangelist Work, held 680 prayer meetings that year.
 Mrs. Isitt printed temperance tracts for circulation in Christchurch, and Mrs. Cunningham wrote an essay on "the Social Evil" which was included.
 The Temperance Booth at the Canterbury Agricultural and Pastoral Association Show offered literature, hot tea and water in its first year (and a hot lunch for the next forty years).
 The Union gathered 4,800 signatures on the anti-barmaid petition.
 By the end of the year, the Union could count 105 working members along with nine "honorary" (i.e., paying male subscribers) members.

 For the first time in Christchurch, New Zealand, a woman sat at the head of the platform for a mixed-gender public meeting when Packe, on behalf of the local WCTU chapter, welcomed the gospel temperance orator Matthew Burnett.
 Typically, the temperance societies expected women to stay in the background, preparing and serving tea.
 It must have felt extraordinary to see the male leaders of other temperance groups then follow her in presenting on stage: "Mr. Cather, Sons of Temperance; Mr. Shaw, Rechabites; Mr. J.T.
 Smith in lieu of J.A.
 Efford, Good Templars; F.W.
 Isitt, Blue Ribbon Army."

 Anne Ward, Provisional President of WCTU NZ called the first national convention.
 It was held 23–24 February 1886 in Wellington.
 Packe read a paper on unfermented wine, a topic that was under great scrutiny by temperance leaders globally.
-The debate centered on whether the wine served by Jesus to his disciples was "fruit of the vine" (i.e., grape juice) or fermented.
+The debate centred on whether the wine served by Jesus to his disciples was "fruit of the vine" (i.e., grape juice) or fermented.
 Her exposition was greeted positively since she was elected first national superintendent of this department.

 Suffrage leadership

 At the second WCTU NZ convention in Christchurch, New Zealand in February 1887, Packe was elected president of WCTU NZ, succeeding Anne Ward, the founding president.
 Kate Sheppard was appointed as Superintendent of the Franchise Department.

-Under Packe's leadership, petitions for woman suffrage were organized by the WCTU NZ chapters with 779 signatures and these were presented to the New Zealand Legislative Council.
-The Clerk of the House of Representatives received on 2 July 1888 the powerful words crafted by this nascent women's organization.
+Under Packe's leadership, petitions for woman suffrage were organised by the WCTU NZ chapters with 779 signatures and these were presented to the New Zealand Legislative Council.
+The Clerk of the House of Representatives received on 2 July 1888 the powerful words crafted by this nascent women's organisation.
 The petition is excerpted below: